By Steve Dwyer

 Affordable Housing Expertise

-Looking at the roadblocks that occur with affordable housing projects, Whelan says that federal, state and local governing bodies can often hinder progress, and this needs to be better addressed.
-“I can help developers navigate the environmental hurdles: in the five NY boroughs, there’s a challenge with space [availability of real estate] for affordable housing projects.”
+Looking at the roadblocks that occur with affordable housing projects, Whelan says that Federal, State and Local governing bodies can often hinder progress, and this needs to be better addressed.
+“I can help developers navigate the environmental hurdles”

-BABA keeps Whelan quite busy from Jan to May.
-She is also working with Board Member Kevin McCarty to expand the Partnership‘s membership to include small businesses and other Certified Women-Owned Business Enterprise (WBE) environmental businesses, such as PES.
+BABA keeps Whelan quite busy from January to May.
+She is also working with Board Member Kevin McCarty to expand the Partnership‘s membership to include small businesses and other Certified Women-Owned Business Enterprise (WBE) environmental businesses, such as Preferred.

 The future—2022 and beyond—looks brighter for what the Partnership can accomplish with a new breed of board member helming the navigation process.
 Finding prime new board members starts with volunteerism, and so much can dovetail from there.
 Stay tuned.